At the end of January 2023, Broadway News sat down for an in-depth interview with the president of the Broadway League, Charlotte St. Martin.

 St. Martin has served as president of the League since 2015.
 She first joined the organization as executive director in 2006.

-Read part 1 in the series: St. Martin’s perspective on the successes and pain points of Broadway right now.
+Read the first part of the interview here: St. Martin’s perspective on the successes and pain points of Broadway today.

 The following has been edited for length and clarity.

 Something that became apparent during the COVID-19 shutdown was a misconception of what the League is.
 You’re the trade organization that brings entities together — primarily having been founded for contract negotiations.
 As you mentioned, the League has initiatives beyond that, but at the core you serve a league of members who are theater owners, producers, presenters, general managers, booking agents and more.
 How do you see the role of the League in continuing to serve the industry writ large?

 St. Martin: We were founded almost 100 years ago for two reasons: to create a multi-employer bargaining unit — we now bargain 17 union contracts, so that’s still real — and then to fight fraudulent ticket brokers.
 And guess what?
 We’re still doing that.
 But if you look at the definition of a trade association and research what they do, they are to protect the business of the business.
 You think about the NFL, you think about the American Medical Association, you think about the American Bar Association.
 They lobby, they do research; depending on what their association is for, they develop safety practices.